-Either, has close contact (i.e. caring for those with the illness, living with a person with the illness or sharing respiratory secretions or body fluids) with a person who has had SARS; or has recently travelled (within 10 days) to an area reporting cases of SARS.
-Other symptoms can include headache, muscle stiffness, loss of appetite, malaise, confusion, rash and diarrhoea.
+People at risk were those who had close contact with a person who had SARS; or had recently travelled (within 10 days) to an area reporting cases of SARS.
+Other symptoms included headache, muscle stiffness, loss of appetite, malaise, confusion, rash and diarrhoea.

-- If at any time you feel ill seek medical attention – make sure your travel insurance is adequate prior to travel.
-To prevent spread of the disease use a face mask in crowded areas and on public transport.
-If you need medical attention PLEASE alert medical staff if you have travelled to a SARS infected area within the last 10 days.
+- If at any time you feel unwell seek medical attention – make sure your travel insurance is adequate prior to travel.

-- It should also be remembered that anyone trying to take a flight in an infected country who is suffering from a respiratory problem could be refused access to the flight – if you have an existing condition make sure you have a letter from your doctor!
+- You should also be remember that if you try to take a flight in an infected country and are suffering from a respiratory problem you could be refused access to the flight – if you have an existing condition make sure you have a letter from your doctor!